 Local governments together with Transport and Main Roads form Regional Roads and Transport Groups (RRTGs).
-RRTGs work collaboratively to prioritise investment on road and transport infrastructure and should evolve further to influence the strategic planning and management of regional transport networks.
+Moving forward RRTGs will work collaboratively to prioritise investment on road and transport infrastructure and should evolve further to influence the strategic planning and management of regional transport networks.
+This includes reviewing and identifying specific economic drivers, opportunities and challenges as they change over time to inform project identification and prioritisation.

-The priorities and actions outlined in this Regional Transport Plan will help focus the RRTG in their approach to strategic transport planning and local transport infrastructure investments.
+The priorities and actions outlined in this Regional Transport Plan will help focus RRTGs in their approach to strategic transport planning and local transport infrastructure investments.